 State-of-the-art biotechnological tools, including protein engineering, domain swapping, and high-throughput DNA sequencing, have enhanced the discovery and optimization of these enzymes.
 This research not only highlights the immense potential of enzybiotics to revolutionize biotechnological processes but also underscores their critical role in addressing pressing global challenges, such as antibiotic resistance and microbial spoilage.
 This research demonstrates the potential of enzybiotics as sustainable alternatives to traditional antibiotics.
 By integrating metagenomics and advanced biotechnological tools, this study paves the way for novel solutions to combat antibiotic resistance and to promote environmental and human health.

-Keywords: metagenomic, enzybiotics, biotechnological tools, antibiotic resistance
+Keywords: Metagenomic, Enzybiotics, Biotechnological tools, Antibiotic resistance

-*Corresponding author email address: sh.ariaee@abrii.ac.ir
+*E-mail address: sh.ariaee@abrii.ac.ir

-Department of Systems and Synthetic Biology, Agricultural Biotechnology Research Institute of Iran (ABRII), Agricultural Research Education and Extension Organization (AREEO), Karaj, Iran.
+Department of Systems and Synthetic Biology, Agricultural Biotechnology Research Institute of Iran (ABRII), Agricultural Research Education and Extension Organization (AREEO), Karaj, Iran